sailathatammana/TodoList/README.md

 # TodoList #
 It is a console based Java program to create and maintain personal task list.
-The user could create tasks, maintain, update and remove them.
+The user could create tasks, maintain, update and remove tasks.
 The features of the application are explained below.

 ## A brief overview of Application ##